Buffalo Bill Dam: Description

+The Heart Mountain Canal Project, which brings water to irrigate lands to the north of the river, required the construction of the 2.8 mi Shoshone Canyon Tunnel, completed in 1939.

 Construction

 With the authorization of the Shoshone Project in 1904, Buffalo Bill Dam became one of the earliest projects of the new Bureau of Reclamation.
 The ambitious project involved the construction of one of the first high concrete dams in the United States.
 Work began immediately, with drilling for geologic investigation starting in July 1904 and continuing for ten months.
 Work proceeded concurrently on the construction of an access road up the narrow canyon from Cody.
 The chosen contractor, Prendergast & Clarkson of Chicago, started work in September 1905, building a camp for workers and starting on a diversion dam, which was to divert the river into a wooden flume, through a tunnel and out through another flume to rejoin the river bed.
 Two men were killed in the construction of the tunnel.
 A June 1906 flood destroyed the flume.
 The delay caused the Bureau of Reclamation to suspend the contractor's contract and to call upon the contractor's bonding company, the U.S. Fidelity and Guaranty Company, to ensure the completion of the work.
 Little work was done until March 1907.
 Another flood in July damaged the diversion dam again.
 Working conditions were harsh, leading to the first strike in Wyoming's history in November, in which workers demanded and received three dollars a day from USF&G.